VzqzAlfred/Udemy/Angular/README.md

 # # FirstApp

-This projects were generated with 'Angular CLI' version 14.2.2.
+These projects were generated with 'Angular CLI' version 14.2.2.

 To start a new progect you should type: